 - Fairview Hospital established one of the nation’s first coronary care units over 35 years ago and performed the first laparoscopic surgery on Cleveland’s West Side.

 - Every year, physicians at Fairview Hospital perform over 19,000 surgeries, and almost two-thirds of these procedures are outpatient surgeries.

-Surgeons performing minimally invasive surgery at Fairview Hospital.
+Meet the surgeons specializing in minimally invasive surgery at Cleveland Clinic Fairview Hospital.

 Highly beneficial to patients, robotic surgery allows skilled surgeons to perform complex medical procedures with great precision using just a minimally invasive approach.
 Robotic surgery is a leading alternative to "open" surgery and laparoscopy because patients are able to return to their life faster with less pain and shorter hospital stays.

 For a physician referral, call Medline at 866.733.6363.